jkazimierczak/lunascientific-recruitment-task/frontend/README.md

 4. Run the project with `pnpm dev`.
 5. Open browser and go to [`http://localhost:5173/`](http://localhost:5173/).

-Frontend will run fine with backend being either online or offline.
+> Note: Frontend will run fine with backend being either online or offline.

 ## What I've added